 Every day Tennis Majors takes you back in time to celebrate a great moment in tennis history.
-Today, we go back to 1990 to witness how 19-year old Pete Sampras won the US Open to general astonishment, defeating his rival Andre Agassi in the final
+Today, we go back to 1990 to witness how 19-year old Pete Sampras won the US Open defeating his rival Andre Agassi in the final and created history

-On this day, September 9, 1990, Pete Sampras, 19 years old at the time, delivered a perfect match to rout Andre Agassi in the US Open final (6-4, 6-3, 6-2).
-The Californian was the youngest male player to ever win the tournament, a record held until that point by John McEnroe, who had triumphed in New York at the age of 20, in 1979.
-This final, which was also the youngest Grand Slam final of the Open era, was the beginning of the greatest rivalry of the 1990s.
+On this day, September 9, 1990, Pete Sampras, 19 years old at the time, delivered a perfect match to defeat Andre Agassi in the US Open final in straight sets (6-4, 6-3, 6-2).
+The Californian was the youngest male player to ever win the tournament, a record held until that point by John McEnroe, who had triumphed in New York at the age of 20 in 1979.
+This final, which was also the youngest Grand Slam final of the Open era, was the beginning of the greatest rivalry of the 1990s in men’s tennis.

 The players: Pete Sampras and Andre Agassi

 Pete Sampras was born in 1971.
 Although he was a part of a golden American generation, along with Agassi, Chang and Courier, he was the last of them to become a top player.
-At the end of 1989, while his rivals had all claimed titles and achieved remarkable Grand Slam performances, Sampras was only No 81 in the world.
-In November that year, Ivan Lendl, world No 1 at the time, invited him to his house to practice with him for ten days: the young American then realized what kind of work ethics were required to become a champion.
+At the end of 1989, while his rivals had all claimed titles and achieved breakthrough Grand Slam results, Sampras was only No 81 in the world.
+In November that year, Ivan Lendl, world No 1 at the time, invited him to his house to practice with him for 10 days: the young American then realized what kind of work ethics were required to become a great champion.
 Six months later, he had already broken into the top 20 after having claimed his first two titles in Philadelphia and Manchester.
-When the US Open began, he was world No 12.
+When the US Open began, he was ranked No 12 in the world.

 The place: Flushing Meadows, New York

-In 1990, the New York crowd, who hadn’t seen an American male player winning the US Open since John McEnroe, in 1985, was finally going to witness a countryman lift the trophy again.
-This 100 percent American final was the youngest Grand Slam final of the Open era, as, on one side of the net stood 20-year-old Andre Agassi, and on the other side stood Pete Sampras, 19 years and 28 days old.
+In 1990, the New York crowd, who hadn’t seen an American male player winning the US Open since John McEnroe in 1985, was finally going to witness a countryman lift the trophy again.
+The all-American final was the youngest Grand Slam final of the Open Era, as, on one side of the net stood 20-year-old Andre Agassi, and on the other side stood Pete Sampras, 19 years and 28 days old.

 It was no surprise to see Agassi in the US Open final.
 The Las Vegas Kid had already reached the semi-finals twice at Flushing Meadows, and in 1990, he had finished runner-up at Roland-Garros.
 On top of that, the exquisite performance he delivered to defeat Boris Becker in the semi-finals (6-7, 6-3, 6-2, 6-3) was so impressive that it was hard to imagine him falling to a newcomer like Sampras.
 Even Becker, who was not easily impressed, admitted being astounded. ”I think he hit everything into the corners for three hours,” said the German, according to The New York Times.
 “I think it was a really important match for him: he proved to everyone that he is a world-class tennis player.”

-However, Sampras, although his list of achievements was much shorter, was not to be underestimated.
+However, Sampras, his list of achievements still much shorter compared to Agassi, was not to be underestimated.
 In the quarter-finals, he eliminated Ivan Lendl (6-4, 7-6, 3-6, 4-6, 6-2), a three-time US Open champion who had appeared in the eight previous finals.
 In the semi-finals, he totally outpowered another former world No 1, John McEnroe, whom he stunned, blasting no fewer than 17 aces. ”His pace put me off a little bit,” McEnroe said. ”He seems to be very cool, cool as a cucumber.’

-Nonetheless, not many experts would have put a bet on Sampras, who had never played a major final before, and could possibly choke, while Agassi was more experienced.
-Thirty years later, Sampras would confirm that in an interview with Steve Flink, quoted by ATPTour.com.
+Nonetheless, not many experts would have put a bet on Sampras, who had never played a major final before, and could possibly choke, while Agassi was more experienced at this level.
+30 years later, Sampras would confirm that in an interview with Steve Flink, quoted by ATPTour.com.
 “No doubt about it,” said Sampras.
 “I knew Andre was the heavy favourite at that ‘90 Open.
 As far as our games at that point, he was a much better player who had been ranked world No 3.
 He had been around and was much more established than I was.”

 “The match, at my end, was played in a fog of inevitability and invincibility.
 With my ground strokes working well, the final piece had fallen into place.
 From the start, I was making Andre move around a lot, and he was missing quite a bit.
 Once again, I was serving huge – it was like I could hit an ace any time I wanted.
 To this day, I have a visceral memory of that feeling and rhythm.
 I could feel the ace coming before I hit it: All right, I’m gonna pop an ace, here it comes – boom!
 Ace!”